Good Morning, Siblings!

 Today’s readings are Luke 2-3

-I shared my notes on the birth of Messiah in Matthew 1 and we discussed myths about His birth verses what the Bible actually says.
+I shared my notes on the birth of Messiah in Matthew 1 and we discussed myths about His birth versus what the Bible actually says.
 Click here to read those.
 In those notes we also discussed what He was named at birth, beyond the Anglicized translation of His name.

 🌿Luke 2:22-24 shows us that Joseph and Mary were kingdom folks, followers of YHWH in word and deed.
 They knew His law and they kept it.
 Check out this passage: